 It is interesting to see how printer manufacturers are continuing to transform from “box selling” to workflow/solution selling.

-I have attended a number of printer manufacturer events over the past few months and it is very clear that the focus is no longer their primary focus.
+I have attended a number of printer manufacturer events over the past few months and it is very clear that the focus is no longer on hardware.
 Why is that?
-Well, the top printer manufacturers are offering excellent products and most are offering similar new features i.e. large tablet type displays, common GUIs, document security features, and open architectures and great tools to make it easier for software developers to develop applications.
+Well, the top printer manufacturers all offer excellent products and most are offering similar new features i.e. large tablet type displays, common GUIs, document security features, and open architectures and great tools to make it easier for software developers to develop applications.
 Printer hardware is like the ante in a poker game; it is expected that hardware will be very competitive or else you just aren’t in the game.

 |● Patient Records||● Finance Agreements|

 |● Document Archiving||● Credit Card Applications|

 Xerox has developed some simple and intuitive, drag and drop tools to allow a direct sales person or channel partner to review and propose a more efficient workflow using a combination of Xerox and software partner solutions showing time and money saved.

 Xerox is also focused on their Personalized Application Builder (PAB) and growing their PAB applications through a growing number of 3rd party developers.